 Patio furniture, bikes, boats, yachts, you name it and this can clean it.
 Solid build quality and far more powerful than your regular garden hose, what’s not to like?

-And there you have it, you are now ready to be the proud owner of a pressure washer!
-If you find one available cheaper than this I’d be wary, it could still be good but just keep the things I talked about in my buyer’s guide in mind.
-Make sure it has enough power and a reasonable flow rate so you know it’ll have enough power to handle whatever you’ve got lined up.
+And there you have it, you are now ready to be the proud owner of a high pressure washer!
+If you find one available cheaper than these I’d be wary, it could still be good but just keep the things I talked about in my buyer’s guide in mind.
+Make sure it has enough power and a reasonable flow rate so you know it’ll handle whatever you’ve got lined up.